tobirohrer/building-energy-storage-simulation/README.md

 described.

 1. By applying deep reinforcement learning using the framework [stable-baselines3](https://github.com/DLR-RM/stable-baselines3).
-2. By formulating the problem as optimal control problem (OCP) using [pyomo](http://www.pyomo.org/).
-In this case, it is assumed that the forecast for the price, load and generation data for the whole period is available.
+2. By formulating the problem as an optimal control problem (OCP) using [pyomo](http://www.pyomo.org/).
+In this case, it is assumed that the forecast for the price, load, and generation data for the whole period is available.
 3. By model predictive control, which solves the optimal control problem formulation from 2. in each time step in a closed loop manner.
    In contrast to 2. only a forecast of a fixed length is given in each iteration.

 Note that the execution of the example solutions requires additional dependencies which are not specified inside `setup.py`.
-Therefore, make sure to install the required python packages defined in `requirements.txt`.
-Additionally, an installation of the `ipopt` solver is required in order to solve the optimal control problem (by using conda, simply run `conda install -c conda-forge ipopt`).
+Therefore, make sure to install the required Python packages defined in `requirements.txt`.
+Additionally, an installation of the `ipopt` solver is required to solve the optimal control problem (by using conda, simply run `conda install -c conda-forge ipopt`).

 ## Code Documentation